Passengers: Pilot of Southwest flight is a hero

 Another wrote, "(She) came back to speak to each of us personally.
 This is a true American hero.
 A huge thank you for her knowledge, guidance, and bravery."

+Action News talked to a former pilot, Craig Johnston, about the dangers in the air and how pilots respond during emergency situations, similar to the one on flight 1380.

+"In a depressurization situation, it's a pretty dramatic event inside the plane.
+You've got a lot of noise, you've got papers and things flying around, it gets very cold, there's a fog in the cabin as the airplane depressurizes.
+It's a confusing situation back there as well," said Johnston.

-Action News has learned that Shults is from New Mexico and graduated from MidAmerica Nazarene University.
-She was one of the Navy's first female fighter pilots.
+Action News has learned that Shults was among the first female fighter pilots for the U.S Navy.
+She was commissioned in 1985 and left active duty service in 1993.

+One passenger on Flight 1380 says after the plane landed, Shults came back to speak to each person personally.
+They called her a true American hero and thanked for her knowledge, guidance and bravery.

 While he did not single out the pilot, Southwest CEO Gary Kelly praised all the crew members, saying, "They did their jobs superbly today."